 Roller between knees is another advanced abdominals exercise.
 There are 2 variations that you can try, one slightly harder than the other.
-The video shows both.
-First up is the side to side roller action. the roller is then pushed further past the knees and the harder double leg lower is shown.
+This video shows both.
+First up is the side to side roller action.
+The roller is then pushed further past the knees and the harder double leg lower is shown.

 - Supine on the floor with knees bent, feet and knees hip-width apart.

 - Roller beside you on the floor.

 - Inhale, then exhale and slowly lift right knee above right hip.

 - Repeat with the left knee over the left hip.

 - Reach for the roller and position it between your knees and feet.